osi/mulgara/README.txt

 $ ./build.sh dist

 To build the distribution in Windows:
-C:\Kowari\> build dist
+C:\Mulgara\> build dist

 IV.
-Running a Kowari Server
+Running a Mulgara Server
 ============================

-The Kowari server is currently run from a shell script under Linux or a batch file under Windows.
+The Mulgara server is currently run from a shell script under Linux or a batch file under Windows.
 To start the server using this script, you'll need to do the following:

 Note.
 This assumes PATH has been set to the
 C:\Program Files\Java\j2re1.4.2\bin directory.

-1. Change to the Kowari directory:
+1. Change to the Mulgara directory:
-$ cd <kowarihome>
+$ cd <mulgarahome>

 Note.
-If the directory does not exist create one and copy the kowari-1.1.0.jar and itql-1.1.0.jar into it.
+If the directory does not exist create one and copy the mulgara-1.1.0.jar and itql-1.1.0.jar into it.

 2. Start the executable JAR :

-$ cd <kowarihome>
+$ cd <mulgarahome>
-$ java -jar kowari-1.1.0.jar
+$ java -jar mulgara-1.1.0.jar

 Once you see the following line appear in the console the server is ready to be used.

 11:01:47.763 EVENT Started SocketListener on 0.0.0.0:8080

 However, if the following message appears then the HTTP port is already occupied by another process.
-Please refer to Kowari Server options to change this configuration.
+Please refer to Mulgara Server options to change this configuration.

-2004-04-23 11:20:23,823 ERROR EmbeddedKowariServer - java.net.BindException: Address already in use
+2004-04-23 11:20:23,823 ERROR EmbeddedMulgaraServer - java.net.BindException: Address already in use

 To verify your installation is working correctly open your browser and enter the following URL